Insight Treatment is Now Clear Behavioral Health!

 Why Do People Relapse?

-Every addict knows that relapse is a part of recovery.
-Virtually no one remains sober after the first time they get sober.
 Some people place their focus on bolstering their recovery so that they do not suffer a relapse, while others may focus on ways to pull themselves back to solid ground after they do relapse.
 Addiction is a sinister disease that can cause a person to relapse for a number of reasons, and many of those reasons become prominent during the holiday season.

 Common Factors That Compromise Addiction Recovery